Three Minutes After The Bell

 Val pouted her lips and led me to the door.
 “I really wish she’d talk to me about this kind of stuff… But I get it.
 I’ll do what I can to keep Clarence out later.”

 “Thanks,” I sighed, relieved.
 I wish these stupid chains would disappear again.
 “We should be fine, though.
-We only have thirteen guests including Helena and Lilly; the four of us can have both of our suites and the attic clean before Clarence gets back.”
+We only have thirteen guests including Helena and Lilly; the four of us can have both of our suites and the basement clean before Clarence gets back.”

 We were already entering “the intersection” when Val giggled.
 “I appreciate that you guys are keeping the party confined to the upper levels.
 It’s not only considerate to Clarence and me, but it also lowers the possibility of the front door being opened.”